Nurses spend more time with patients than most other types of providers and have unique insight into patient care and the the healthcare system.

 But time passes and paths twist and turn, and here I am the editor of AJN—and it’s the most challenging and professionally fulfilling job I’ve had.

 The International Academy of Nursing Editors (INANE for short) meets annually.
-It’s a loose networking group, mainly held together through a Web site, […]
+It’s a loose networking group, mainly held together through a Web site, blog, and […]

 The Present: What This Visiting Nurse Has to Give